 To request an information literacy instruction session, please use the Instruction Request Form.
-Please use our Classroom Reservation Form to secure your location.
+Please use our Classroom Reservation Form if you only need to reserve a classroom.

 Information literacy is defined as being able to recognize when information is needed and having the ability to locate, evaluate, and use the needed information effectively.
 Information literacy is essential to all disciplines, all learning environments, and all levels of education—it forms the basis for lifelong learning.

 Stapleton Library Hours

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100